Kasap Merah – The Natural Ice-Cream Durian Dessert

 The rim of this durian where the thorns meet the stem is raised, forming a somewhat flat circular area of sunken thorns around a fat looking stem.

-At the bottom, there is a hint of star shape made up of a depressed navel like D24 linked to seam lines along the husk exterior.
+At the bottom, there is a hint of star shape made up of a depressed navel like D24 linked to observable seam lines along the husk exterior.
 The overall look of the bottom can resemble that of D17.

 As you rip this durian open, you will be greeted by either one of two pictures depending on how aggressive you have been.